International Assessments

 Step 2 – Complete the Competency Self-Assessment Tool

-• A scoring scale is included as a pre-assessment tool to assist international applicants in determining their readiness for registration/licensure/certification in Canada at the Primary Care or Advanced Care Paramedic level.
+- A scoring scale is included as a pre-assessment tool to assist you in determining your readiness for registration/licensure/certification in Canada as a PCP or ACP.
 The tool is based on the 2011 National Occupational Competency Profile (NOCP) for Paramedics working in Canada.

 Step 3 – Complete the Eligibility Assessment Application Form

-This step requires the applicant to identify the province for which they wish to apply for registration/licensure/certification.
+This step requires you to identify the province for which you wish to apply for registration/licensure/certification.

-To verify regulatory standing and/or employment, the following forms must be completed and submitted directly to COPR by the regulator and/or employer.
-For those having trouble accessing the electronic forms, please have the regulator and/or employer email or mail a letter of standing to COPR.
+To verify regulatory standing and/or employment, the following forms must be completed and submitted directly to us by the regulator and/or employer.
+For those having trouble accessing the electronic forms, please have the regulator and/or employer email or mail a letter of standing to us.

-All documents must be translated and uploaded/submitted in English or French dependent on the jurisdiction the applicant is seeking registration/licensure/certification in.
+All documents must be translated and uploaded/submitted in English or French dependent on the jurisdiction you are seeking registration/licensure/certification in.
 For more information refer to the Assessment of International Applicants Handbook.

 It is important to provide all of the information requested, as only fully completed applications can be processed.
-You can move between questions and upload documents as they become available.
-You can save your work at any time and come back to it later.
+You can move between questions and upload documents as they become available to you.
+Work can be saved at any time and returned to later.

 Step 4 – Examination

-Upon completion of steps 1-3, applicants will be advised regarding next steps involving completion of an examination.
-Applicants pursuing registration/licensure/certification in Alberta, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador are required to complete the COPR examination.
+Upon completion of steps 1-3, you will be advised regarding next steps involving completion of an examination.
+If you are pursuing registration/licensure/certification in Alberta, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador, you are required to complete the COPR Entry to Practice Examination.

-NOTE: COPR is transitioning its Examinations from the NOCP to the new Canadian Paramedic Competence Framework (CPCF).
-While the transition will be gradual and include an overlap of the NOCP and CPCF, candidates are encouraged to be aware of the timelines and informed as to which examination they are applying.
+NOTE: We are transitioning our examinations from the NOCP to the CPCF.
+While the transition will be gradual and include an overlap of the NOCP and CPCF, you are encouraged to be aware of the timelines and informed as to which examination you are applying for.
 Click here for the timelines.

 Assessment Fees